 - ¼ tsp salt

-- Start by soaking 3 pitted dates for 15 minutes in just enough warm water to cover them.
-Then place the dates together with the soaking water into a blender and create a somewhat smooth sweet liquid.
+- Start by soaking 3 pitted dates in just enough warm water to cover them.
+Let them soak for 15 minutes, then place the dates together with the soaking water into a blender.
+Blend on high until you have a somewhat smooth liquid.

 - Preheat the oven to 325° F (160° C) and line a baking sheet with some parchment paper.
 You can also use a silicone mat.

-- Combine the rest of the ingredients for the granola in a bowl, pour the sweet date water over it and mix well with a spoon until everything’s moist and crumbly.
+- Combine the rest of the ingredients for the granola in a bowl.
+Then pour the sweet date water over it and mix well with a spoon until everything’s moist and crumbly.

 - Transfer your granola mixture to your lined baking sheet and arrange in an even layer using a spatula.

-- Remove from oven and let cool (at least slightly) before munching away.
-Serve with your favorite plant-based milk and fresh fruit or enjoy in whatever way you prefer!
+- Remove from the oven and let cool (at least slightly) before eating.
+Serve with your favorite plant-based milk and fresh fruit or enjoy it in whatever way you prefer!

 - Any leftovers can be stored at room temperature or in the fridge for around 2-4 weeks.